1. Home

 Tuna melts can be made as a closed sandwich too!

 Make sure to try different breads in your sandwiches.
-Everything from cracked wheat bread, flavored corn or flour tortillas, croissants, pita bread, ciabatta and other artisan breads, and even cracker bread and boboli pizza crusts can be used to make imaginative sandwiches.
+Everything from cracked wheat bread, flavored corn or flour tortillas, croissants, pita bread, ciabatta, and other artisan breads, and even cracker bread and Boboli pizza crusts can be used to make imaginative sandwiches.

 Slice meats and cheeses thinly so they heat through in the time the bread browns and crisps.
 If you are going to include vegetables in your sandwich, think about grilling or sauteeing them before adding them to the sandwich; that way they'll blend beautifully with the other ingredients.
 And remember, since these sandwiches are generally very simple, the quality of your ingredients must be top notch.